 In terms of coverage, Safeco has a solid number of built-in benefits and supplemental coverage options.
 For example, Safeco policies come with reimbursement for first aid, accident forgiveness, and diminishing deductible.
 If you care about roadside assistance or protecting your pet in the event of an accident, you can purchase supplemental coverage for those scenarios.

-If you drive for Uber, Lyft, or another service, your personal auto insurance policy likely won’t cover you in the event of an accident that occurs while you’re working, but Safeco offers coverage for ride-share drivers for less than $13 per month.
+If you drive for Uber, Lyft, or another service, your personal auto insurance policy likely won’t cover you in the event than an accident that occurs while you’re working, but Safeco offers coverage for ride-share drivers for less than $13 per month.
 The downside is that this coverage is only available in Arizona, Colorado, Illinois, Indiana, Kansas, Minnesota, Missouri, Oklahoma, Oregon, Tennessee, Utah, Washington, and Wisconsin — but it’s still nice to see.

 However, while Safeco has strong financial ratings and coverage options, it falls short of the strong customer satisfaction scores of its competitors.
 In J.D.
-Power’s 2018 U.S. Auto Claims Satisfaction Study, Safeco falls near the bottom of the pack, and it receives a higher-than-average number of consumer complaints, according to the National Association of Insurance Commissioners.
+Power’s 2020 U.S. Auto Claims Satisfaction Study, Safeco falls near the middle of the pack, and it receives a higher-than-average number of consumer complaints, according to the National Association of Insurance Commissioners.
 This may or may not be a deal breaker for you, but it’s worth shopping around and doing your research before settling on a provider.

 Safeco promises “personal coverage that’s right for you,” ensuring the “best combination of coverage, value, and price.”
 It prides itself on customization and the number of options available.